 How do symptoms progress?

-You may have some numbness or tingling which comes and goes.
-This may be followed by bouts of Raynaud's phenomenon on cold, wet, and windy days affecting the ends of one or more fingers.
-Symptoms may remain mild, but can progress if you continue to work with vibrating tools.
+You may have some loss of feeling (numbness) or tingling (pins and needles) which comes and goes.
+This may be followed by bouts of Raynaud's phenomenon on cold, wet and windy days, affecting the ends of one or more fingers.
+Symptoms may remain mild but can progress if you continue to work with vibrating tools.
 Vibration itself rarely triggers a bout of Raynaud's phenomenon.
 It is cold weather or cold conditions that trigger Raynaud's phenomenon.

 As the condition develops, numbness becomes permanent.
 This leads to muscle weakness and wasting.
 Bouts of Raynaud's phenomenon will become more frequent (and also in the summer) although usually only if your hands are wet.

 In some cases the symptoms develop months or years after finishing working with vibrating tools.